Toshiki Kurobane

-Toshiki Kurobane (黒羽根 利規, Kurobane Toshiki) is a Japanese professional baseball catcher who is currently a free agent.
-He has played in Nippon Professional Baseball (NPB) for the Yokohama BayStars/Yokohama DeNA BayStars and Hokkaido Nippon-Ham Fighters.
+Toshiki Kurobane (黒羽根 利規, Kurobane Toshiki) is a Japanese former professional baseball catcher who played in Nippon Professional Baseball (NPB) for the Yokohama BayStars/Yokohama DeNA BayStars and Hokkaido Nippon-Ham Fighters.

 Career

 Yokohama BayStars selected Kurobane with the third selection in the 2005 NPB draft.

 On May 25, 2008, Kurobane made his NPB debut.

 On December 2, 2020, he become a free agent.